 What does CHSPE Evaluate?

 There are two test sections in CHSPE: English-language Arts and Mathematics.
 It is necessary to pass both the test sections to be eligible for receiving a Certificate of Proficiency.
-CHSPE is designed to evaluate the test-taker’s abilities in basic reading, writing and mathematics skills of the level that is taught in public schools.
-Passing the CHSPE will make you eligible to earn the legal equivalent of a high school diploma which is accepted by all persons and institutions that are subject to California law.
+The exam has been designed to evaluate the test-taker’s abilities in basic reading, writing and mathematics skills of the level that is taught in public schools.
+Passing this test will make you eligible to earn the document that will be an equivalent of a high school diploma, which is accepted by all persons and institutions that are subject to California law.

 English-language Arts Section